-So, make up your own job titles and elaborate on the responsibilities.
+So, the first step in making a career change is defining where you want to end up.
+Make up your own job titles and elaborate on the responsibilities.
 What would your resume say in the future?
 Get as detailed as you can, and cover as broad a range of interests as you’d like.

 Here is an example:

-- Life coach: challenges people to get past their excuses and prioritize action in order to drive improvement and achieve their wildest dreams
+- Results coach: challenges people to get past their excuses and prioritize action in order to drive improvement and achieve their wildest dreams

 - Facilitator: develops and facilitates personal development workshops for groups of people looking to live their best lives

-- Author: NY Times best selling author on topics like building a life you love and taking the path less travelled
+- Author: NY Times best selling author on living life intentionally and achieving your wildest dreams

 - Motivational Speaker: Keynote speaker at personal development events around the world

-The best part about this exercise was being able to ignore all of the barriers between where I am now and where I want to end up, and instead focusing on what that end goal looks like.
+When I did this exercise, I found it extremely liberating to ignore all of the barriers between where I am now and where I want to end up, and instead focus on what that end goal looks like.